 Next, an update on accommodations.
 Specifically, Airbnb, which is our preferred way to book inexpensive stays in Kyoto.
 Last summer, new laws were implemented that required Airbnb hosts to register and comply with other procedural requirements.
 This occurred just before our summer trip, and we ended up rebooking in a hotel.

-Per the Japan Tourism Agency, almost 15,000 private lodgings were registered with authorities as of Spring 2019–as compared to only around 2,000 as of last June when the new law was implemented.
+Per the Japan Tourism Agency, almost 15,000 private lodgings were registered with authorities–as compared to only around 2,000 as of last June when the new law was implemented.
 However, this represents only around 20% of the 62,000 properties listed on Airbnb before the new law hit the market, which removed ~80% of its listings in Japan at that time.